pandadady/Deep-Learning-Course/self-Taught_learning/README.md

 <img alt="STL SparseAE Features.png" src="http://ufldl.stanford.edu/wiki/images/7/73/STL_SparseAE_Features.png" width="300" height="497" />

         This is structure of self-Taught Learning model.
 Actually， it is sparse autoencoder model without last layer.

+    There is 2 ways to use this algorithm, replacement representation and concatenated representation.

+###(1)Replacement representation